Interview with Jeremy Gosser – Savage Realms Citadel

 I’ve been 3D Printing since 2013 which is also when I started 3D Modeling.

-The First Couple I learned a lot about organization, engineering, and mesh trouble-shooting.
+The First Couple I learned a lot about the organization, engineering, and mesh trouble-shooting.
 This one is about staying in the saddle so-to-speak.
 I’ve previously been really reactionary to the funding ticker.
-If I had a bad day I’d start second guessing myself and change things up mid-campaign.
-This time I have a solid 4 week plan it terms of making the campaign an event.
+If I had a bad day I’d start second-guessing myself and change things up mid-campaign.
+This time I have a solid 4-week plan in terms of making the campaign an event.
 I think that is probably a natural progression for all the designers in this space.

-How has development of the OpenPeg system gone?
+- How has the development of the OpenPGP system gone?
 What sets it apart from nubs most other terrains use?